GoTwo

 Understanding the Problem

 We surveyed 95 college students, conducted 3 follow up user interviews to gain a better understanding about their experience using food delivery applications.
-From these conversations we identified:
+One particular statement stood out to us:

 Pain Points